 Becky Hill (Chair)*

 Becky became a trustee in 2001 and then chair in 2013, which is her second time in this role.
-She has senior expertise in HR, combined with a passion for independent living and the employment of people with disabilities - all factors which have helped contribute to the charity's strategic development.
-Becky was a teenager when she sustained a C5/6 spinal injury over 20 years ago and so has been particularly excited to see the expansion of Back Up’s youth programme.
+She has senior expertise in HR, combined with a passion for independent living and the employment of disabled people.
+Becky was a teenager when she sustained a C5/6 spinal injury over 20 years ago and so was particularly excited to see the expansion of Back Up’s youth programme.
 Often seen speaking at Back Up events and in the media, Becky has led the charity as it has successfully expanded to meet the needs of people affected by spinal cord injury.
 Her achievements were recognised in 2014,when Becky was awarded Third Sector’s Charity Chair of the Year.

 David Fraser *

-David joined the trustee board in 2004 and is also a part of the City Dinner committee since it's inception.The committee has raised over £1M to date.
-David has personally experienced the transformational nature of Back Up's great work having also been one of our service users in the past.
-He is especially proud of the way Back Up has grown in recent years, providing services that are very much based on people's needs.
+David joined the trustee board in 2004 and has been a member of the City Dinner committee since it's inception.The committee has raised over £1M to date.
+David has personally experienced the transformational nature of Back Up's work having been one of our service users in the past.
+He is especially proud of the way Back Up has grown and diversified in recent years, providing services that are very much based on people's needs.
 David lives in Surrey and has a background of working in marketing communications.

 Clair Turnbull *

-Clair joined the Board of Trustees in 2009 and became Chair in 2010.
+Clair joined the Board of Trustees in 2009 and was Chair from 2010-2013.
 Clair was involved in setting up Back Up’s mentoring programme and continues to provide training and supervision to spinally injured and family mentors.
-As a senior Clinical Psychologist in the NHS, Clair studied psychological coping and recovery after spinal cord injury.
+As a Consultant Clinical Psychologist in the NHS, Clair studied psychological coping and recovery after spinal cord injury.
 Her speciality is adult mental health and cognitive behavioural therapy.
 Clair was spinally injured herself in 1999 in a car accident and found Back Up a vital support in her recovery.
-Clair lives in Crystal Palace with her husband, Damian and baby girl, young daughter, Isla.
+She lives in Crystal Palace with her husband, Damian and baby girl, young daughter, Isla.
 Clair also appeared in Back Up’s BBC Lifeline Appeal in 2015 presented by award-winning actor, Oliva Colman.

 Crispin was elected to the Back Up board in October 2011 and is currently Vice Chair.
-Introduced to Back Up through a corporate relationship, Crispin has been involved with the charity for over 5 years helping with fundraising and taking part in several courses.
+Introduced to Back Up through a corporate relationship, Crispin has been involved with the charity for over five years helping with fundraising and taking part in several courses.
 He brings fundraising, finance and investment expertise to the Board.
 When not active on Back Up duties, Crispin likes to appreciate and collect art and go scuba diving, both when funds and time allow.
 He lives in Edinburgh's New Town with his wife.

-Richard has been a Trustee for Back Up Trust since 2004 and has been the charity’s Treasurer since he joined the board.
+Richard has been a trustee for Back Up since 2004 and has been the charity’s Treasurer since he joined the board.
 He brings financial, senior management and business expertise from his career in retail banking.
 Richard first got involved with Back Up in 1992 when he was a buddy during a Calvert Trust Week.
 Having got the Back Up ‘bug’ he then organised the annual Snowdon Push for many years.
 Richard lives in Hertfordshire with his wife, two children and a daft retriever!

 Jo Wright *

 Jo's professional career has focused on the potential for IT to help large and complex organisations do things differently, resulting in better practices.
 She has worked in both the private and public sectors, in the UK and abroad.
 Jo lives in Hampshire with her husband, 3 children and an array of animals.
 She had her spinal cord injury in 2011 and since then she has benefited enormously from the support of Back Up.
-Jo is delighted to have a more formal role with them now as a Trustee.
+Jo is delighted to have a more formal role with them having become a Trustee in 2016.